roccstar/sia-coldstorage/README.md

 go build -o build\sia-coldstorage-json.exe
 ```

+## USAGE

+### HTML (Client Side)

+After a successful build open up the `./wallet.html` file and it will generate you a new private seed and 20 addresses.
+Copy this text and save it to a file somewhere safe or print it up on an air-gapped computer and printer and then throw both into a vat of acid for maximum security.

+### Linux / FreeBSD / Unix / macOS

 Once it is built you can run the binary in your terminal

-### Linux / FreeBSD / Unix / macOS

 ```
 ./sia-coldstorage-json